Doctor who supplied Matthew Perry with ketamine pleads guilty in federal court

 The "Friends" star was found unresponsive and floating face-down in his jacuzzi on Oct.
 28, 2023.
 The Los Angeles County Medical Examiner determined he died from the "acute effects of ketamine," with contributing factors including drowning, coronary artery disease, and the effects of buprenorphine, which is a medication used to treat opioid use disorder.

-Plasencia had been one of the primary targets of the prosecution, along with a North Hollywood woman, the "Ketamine Queen," accused of being a ketamine dealer.
+Plasencia had been one of the primary targets of the prosecution, along with Jasveen Sangha of North Hollywood, accused of being a ketamine dealer.
 Three other defendants, including another doctor, agreed to plead guilty last year in exchange for their cooperation.

 "These defendants took advantage of Mr. Perry's addiction issues to enrich themselves," then-U.S. Attorney for the Central District of California Martin Estrada said in mid-August.